Kankakee Fish and Wildlife Area

 The Kankakee Fish and Wildlife Area is situated in Starke County at the junction of the Yellow River with the Kankakee River.
 The state purchased 2312 acre of marshland in 1927 for a Works Progress Administration (WPA) transient camp.
 The camp consisted of up to 400 men.
 After the camp closed, it was established as a game preserve.
 In the 1950s waterfowl management was begun.
 In 1982 another 1016 acre were added and in 1992 an additional 767 acre.
 The Fish and Wildlife area consist of the wetlands between the Yellow River and the Kankakee at their junction and uplands on both the north bank of the Kankakee and the south bank of the Yellow.
 The main entrance to the area is on Indiana State Road 39 at Indiana State Road 8.

 The wildlife area is a remnant of the Grand Kankakee Marsh.
 The Grand Kankakee Marsh was known worldwide for its waterfowl.
 Stories are told of skies blackened by the wings of countless numbers of ducks and geese.

+History

+In 1923, 2300 acre of the former English Lake were acquired as a game preserve, though timber theft necessitated legal intervention.
+Later managed by the Division of Fish and Game as the Kankakee Fish and Wildlife Area, the preserve prohibited hunting but permitted fishing in boundary ditches.
+Unsuitable for agriculture, the land supported recovering populations of muskrats and prairie chickens, and planted with corn and buckwheat to sustain bird populations such as ring-necked pheasants.

+In 1936, the preserve added 1200 acre, creating a lake and marsh that bolstered waterfowl populations, including mallards, teal, and wood ducks.
+The preserve currently holds 4199 acre of habitat.

+During the Great Depression, the Works Progress Administration and the Civilian Conservation Corps expanded the wetland preserves within the Kankakee Fish and Wildlife Area and also the Jasper-Pulaski Fish and Wildlife Area to restore bird habitats and historic flyways.